puppetlabs/cisco_ios/docs/03-update-bolt-inventory/README.md

 > Note: For Puppet employees visit confluence to find details of devices that are available for employees to test against.
 Search for Cisco IOS Module Development.

-Now you can refer to your Cisco IOS module with the alias in the above `inventory.yaml` file.
+Now you can refer to your Cisco IOS device with the alias in the above `inventory.yaml` file.

 # Next steps